SillyTavern/SillyTavern-Docs/Usage/Core Concepts/Connection-Profiles.md

 * To save a profile, set all the required settings and click the "Create" button.
 Then review the settings and provide a name for the profile. **A name should be unique.**
 * To view the detailed information about a chosen profile, click on the "Information" button.
 Click again to hide the details.
-* Making changes to the selections does not automatically update the profile.
-To update a profile, click the "Update" button.
+* Connection Profile settings are saved into `settings.json` without altering the associated profile save file until you press the "Update" button.
+This means that if you setup a profile, but then switch to a different one without updating, you will lose all of your previous changes
 * To restore the changed selections from a saved profile, click the "Reload" button.
 * To delete a profile, click the "Delete" button and confirm the deletion. **This action is irreversible.**